31 Jul The Side Effects Of TRT & How To Counter Them

 Although TRT therapy has multiple possible side effects, they only affect a small percentage of the millions of men who undertake it.

-Concierge MD LA undertakes a raft of mitigative measures to further reduce the possibility of TRT side effects occurring, including:
+Concierge MD undertakes a raft of mitigative measures to further reduce the possibility of TRT side effects occurring, including:

 All clients undergo thorough screening where we perform comprehensive lab tests to understand their hormonal profile.
 We also screen for prostate and breast growths (both malignant and benign), heart, and urinary tract health.